yiptool/yip/README_UI.md

 A separate class is created for each cell.
 You have to always specify the `className` attribute with a valid class name.
 It will also be used as a *reusable cell identifier* on the iOS platform.

-Also, you are obligated to specify the `height` attribute containing a height of a cell.
-You may also specify two heights, separated with a slash (`/`) - one for the portrait orientation and one for the landscape orientation.
+Also, you are obligated to specify the `size` attribute containing a width and height of a cell.
+You may also specify two sizes, separated with a slash (`/`) - one for the portrait orientation and one for the landscape orientation.

 The following optional attributes are available for the `cell` element:

   * `ios:parentClass`: name of a parent class on the iOS platform.
 Default is `UITableViewCell`.
   * `android:parentClass`: name of a parent class on the Android platform.
 Default is `android.view.ViewGroup`.

+### Header cells

+You can also declare a `header_cell` element.
+Their syntax is the same as for the `cell` element, but they are intented for use as section headers or footers.